 On Friday, December 12th, 2014, Lorin Stein was honored with the insignia of the Order of Arts and Letters by Antonin Baudry, Cultural Counselor of the French Embassy.

 As Editor of The Paris Review and former senior editor at Farrar Straus & Giroux, Lorin has consistently been a strong promoter of contemporary French literature in the US.
-His translations of Grégoire Bouillier’s The Mystery Guest and Edouard Levé’s Autoportrait have met with critical acclaim, and his leadership of the Paris Review has ushered it into a new period of creativity and growth.
+His translations of Grégoire Bouillier’s The Mystery Guest and Edouard Levé’s Autoportrait have met with critical acclaim, and his leadership of The Paris Review has ushered in a new period of creativity and growth.
 In his remarks, Mr. Baudry drew on Lorin’s involvement in the creation of Albertine, the Embassy’s reading room and bookshop.
 The event, held in the Cultural Services’ ballroom, was attended by Lorin’s friends, family and colleagues, many of whom are important members of New York’s literary world.

 Though it has been my privilege to award the Ordre des Arts et Lettres to many remarkable men and women, I can’t think of a decoration which gives me more pride and pleasure than the one I am soon to bestow.

 I am delighted to see Mary Lee Stein, Lorin’s mother, and her husband Mark.

 I’m so happy you are both here tonight, and to be honest, I am really relieved …since the last time we saw each other, I think I embarrassed myself!

 Do you remember our meeting at the bookshop Politics and Prose in Washington?
 Well, I was so excited that you came to my book event and really wanted to share a connection with you –- so I mentioned your favorite restaurant, which Lorin had told me about.
 Maybe it was my accent or how I structured my sentence, but it definitely sounded like I was asking to be taken out to dinner.